aubort/opencast-usersguide/docs/series.md

 1. Select the Access Policy you would like to apply to all Events in this Series.
 1. Click the create button and you should receive confirmation that the Series was created

-> Be cautious when selecting the Access Policy of a Series.
-Using a public Access Policy will make the Events available to everyone.
+See also the [Access Policies section](accesspolicies.md#apply-access-policies-to-series) to find out more about applying Access Policies to Series

 ## How to edit a Series
 Use the edit icon ( ![icon_hamburger][] ) on the Actions column to edit a Series.